ogxd/ogxd.github.io/content/articles/1-when-to-care-about-performance/index.md

 - debt
 ---

-Trauma of the past

-Moore's law

-Culture of productivity

 Many languages and frameworks have been designed to make developers more productive.
 This is a good thing, but it has a side effect: it makes developers less aware of the performance implications of their code.

-Feels like a waste of time.
-Frustration

-This article goes contre courant.
-The point is not to say In fact, I wrote this article in VS code, and github copilot kept suggesting exactly the kind of banalities I am willing to fight in this article.

-Leave technical debt of code optimization for another article.
+While hardware has been getting faster and faster over the years, the place software has taken in our lives has also been growing.
+In the end, the performance of the code we write is still important, and it's important to know when to care about it (and when not to).

-"Premature optimization is the root of all evil" - Donald Knuth
+I won't revive traumas of the past and talk about big O time and space complexity, nor I will serve you a "premature optimization is the root of all evil" bullshit.

-Problems
-- When should I care about performance?
-What is "premature optimization"?
--

-What is performance?
-CPU?
-Latency?
-Memory usage?
-Performance is
-Big O notation space & time complexity

-Code optimization, trade-off and entropy

-Context
-What is the frequency?
-How often my function is going to be invoked?

----

-TODO
+The pressure of delivering performant code in a culture of productivity can be very frustrating, and so here I am going to give you an easy and pragmatic approach to knowing when to care about performance, and when not to, so you all be the most productive and happy developer 😊.

 # TL;DR; for lazy readers